Dr. Michael May (FRCS) — Updated on April 28, 2023

 Although it’s normal to naturally lose hair from washing and brushing, when hair loss starts to become more severe, it’s common for patients to jump into action and do something about it.

-If you’ve been thinking about this, here’s everything you need to know about the hair loss drug and its dosage.
+If you’ve been thinking about changing up your Finasteride dosage to every other day, then read on to learn everything you need to know about the hair loss treatment and its dosage.

-Finasteride is a drug that can be prescribed to you if you’re experiencing hair loss, it comes as an oral tablet and can be administered with or without meals.
+Finasteride is a drug that can be prescribed to you if you’re experiencing hair loss such as male pattern baldness, it comes as an oral tablet and can be administered with or without meals.

 You’ll normally find Finasteride under two brand names: Proscar and Propecia.

-Proscar is most commonly used to treat symptoms of enlarged prostate and Propecia is usually administered to treat male pattern hair loss.
+Proscar is most commonly used to treat symptoms of enlarged prostate and Propecia is usually administered to treat male pattern baldness.
 Unfortunately, there are no clinical trials for treating female pattern baldness and we advise women against taking finasteride.

-You’ll normally have to keep up the dosage for three months before you see any benefits, with the full effects starting to show within 12 months [3].
+You’ll normally have to keep up the dosage for three months before you see any hair growth benefits, with the full effects starting to show within 12 months [3].

 Unfortunately, regardless of how bad your hair loss is, you shouldn’t take anything other than the suggested dosage of Finasteride – which is 1 mg per day.

-You shouldn’t take finasteride 3 times a week because the tablet is formulated with the optimal amount of medication to reduce the level of dihydrotestosterone (DHT), which is a major cause of male hair loss [4].
+It would be best if you didn’t take finasteride three times a week because the tablet is formulated with the optimal amount of medication to reduce the level of dihydrotestosterone (DHT), which is a major cause of male pattern hair loss [4].

 Some studies [5] have looked into the half-life of Finasteride, which stays in your body between 4.7 hours to 7.1 hours, which can result in slow accumulation over time, but it’s still not recommended to skip any of your daily doses.

-When you’ve been prescribed Finasteride, you want to make sure you get the optimal benefits, and to do this you have to be consistent with your dosage.
+When you’ve been prescribed Finasteride, you want to make sure you get the optimal benefits and to do this you have to be consistent and take the correct dosage.
 Skipping, or lowering your dosage can result in minimal change in hair loss.

-Finasteride decreases the amount of DHT in your body, which can often lead to hair loss.
+Finasteride decreases the amount of DHT in your body, which can negatively affect the hair follicles and thus lead to the loss of hair.

 The medications inhibit something known as 5alpha-reductase, which stops testosterone from being able to convert into DHT which slows down the rate of hair loss.